 How can we estimate the time that the algorithm will take to run if we don't know how big (or how jumbled up) the input is?
 It is almost always necessary to make a few simplifying assumptions before performing cost estimation.
-For algorithms, as you know, the ones most commonly used are:
+For algorithms, the ones most commonly used are: